gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 therefore, to send some of his trusty servants to England; and then he turned his thoughts and took deliberate counsel as to what was to be done for the security of Ireland.

-## Chapter XXXVII: Of the king's return, by way of St. David's, and the Lechlawar, or speaking-stone.
+## Chapter XXXVII: Of the king's return, by way of St. David's, and the Lechlawar, or speaking-stone

 Before he left Ireland, the king appointed these following to be constables or governors of cities and strongholds; namely, in Dublin, Hugh de Lacy, to whom he had granted Meath, to be held in fee, and who